-A pupil may be detained for up to one hour after school for disciplinary reasons except a pupil may not be detained so as to miss regular bus transportation.
+A pupil may be detained for up to one hour after school for disciplinary reasons, except one may not be detained to miss regular bus transportation.
 Pupils may not be detained during lunch or recess for disciplinary reasons.
 5 Cal.
 Code Reg. §§ 307, 352, 353.
-A school district may adopt reasonable rules and regulations authorizing a teacher to restrict a pupil's recess time for disciplinary purposes.
+Commencing in the 2024-2025 school year, for any districts which provide recess, a pupil shall not be denied recess by a member of the school's staff unless the pupil's participation poses an immediate threat to the physical safety of the pupil or to the physical safety of one or more of the pupil's peers.
 Educ.
-Code § 44807.5.
+Code §49056(a)(4)(A).